vicamo/kteam-tools/cranky/docs/sru-cycles.md

-cycle), the SRU "lead" will create a Trello board to coordinate the tasks that are done before the first week of the cycle, e.g. apply patches from the mailing-list, prepare mainline stable updates, review CVE tracker, etc.  The script "stable/create-sru-cards.py" creates the board with the initial cards.
+cycle), the SRU "lead" will create a Trello board to coordinate the tasks that are done before the first week of the cycle, e.g. apply patches from the mailing-list, prepare mainline stable updates, review CVE tracker, etc.  The script "stable/create-sru-cards" creates the board with the initial cards.
-To create the board and the cards, "create-sru-cards.py" reads the configuration file "stable/create-sru-cards.yaml" and information about the current supported kernels from "info/kernel-series.yaml" (wrapped by a library).
+To create the board and the cards, "create-sru-cards" reads the configuration file "stable/create-sru-cards.yaml" and information about the current supported kernels from "info/kernel-series.yaml" (wrapped by a library).
 The script also adds an entry to the "info/sru-cycle.yaml" file with the information of the